ensemblesaw/ensembles-app/data/Styles/README.md

 - 64 - Sustain [0, 127]
 - 71 - Resonance [0, 127]
 - 74 - Cut-Off Filter [0, 127]
+- 82 - Play Alt Channels [0 - 64] (Check Note)
 - 85 - Explicit Bank Select (in case standard bank select doesn't work, required for accessing XG sounds)
 - 91 - Reverb [0, 127]
 - 93 - Chorus [0, 127]

+[Note: If value of CC 82 is equal to 64 then it will play channels marked below as 'alt', and mute the corresponding upper channels, based on the original scale/chord of the song set in the config.
+If it's off, then all channels are played.
+The value is only read from channel 1]

 ### Channels
 - 1&nbsp; - Lead